With-the-Ranks/wtr-docs/docs/spoke-admin/running_a_second_pass.md

 practices when crafting a second pass initial include removing *{}*texterFirstName** and both shortening and reiterating your previous message.

-For example, for an initial message that read *"Hi {firstName}, it's {texterFirstName}
+For example, for an initial message that read *"Hi `{firstName}`, it's `{texterFirstName}` with CANDIDATE!
-with CANDIDATE!
 Election Day is one week away and it's all hands on deck to get CANDIDATE elected.
-Will you join us for a phonebank on DAY at TIME and help us reach every voter in DISTRICT?"*you may consider a second pass like, *"Hi {firstName}, just wanted to make sure you saw our first message!
+Will you join us for a phonebank on DAY at TIME and help us reach every voter in DISTRICT?"*you may consider a second pass like, *"Hi `{firstName}`, just wanted to make sure you saw our first message!
 Can you join Team CANDIDATE for a phonebank on DAY at TIME?"*

-3. From the **Campaigns** page of the administration [dashboard](https://docs.spokerewired.com/article/52-dashboards), select the three dots to the right of the campaign name.
+3. From the **Campaigns** page of the administration [dashboard](https://withtheranks.com/docs/spoke/for-spoke-admins/dashboards), select the three dots to the right of the campaign name.

 ![](https://s3.amazonaws.com/helpscout.net/docs/assets/5d4878eb2c7d3a330e3c1b86/images/5f47fae42c7d3a352e91743f/file-x3j10E3Oxt.png)